 It is notable from the Outback Stores data that sales of healthy foods have increased, despite the high prices, which seems to suggest that if pricing came down, sales of healthy foods would increase even further.
-Further investment in the NT is clearly warranted around pricing initiatives and efforts to reduce unhealthy foods to ensure the sustainability and growth of existing positive outcomes,
+Further investment in the NT is clearly warranted around pricing initiatives and efforts to reduce unhealthy foods to ensure the sustainability and growth of existing positive outcomes, because if affordability remains an issue, then many of the positive developments underway could be at risk.

-9 "anyone in Aurukun who purchases \$20 of fruit and vegetables at the Island & Cape store is rewarded with a \$10 voucher off their next purchase of fruit and veg."
+&lt;sup>9 "anyone in Aurukun who purchases \$20 of fruit and vegetables at the Island & Cape store is rewarded with a \$10 voucher off their next purchase of fruit and veg."

-10 The Prime Minister & Cabinet Remote Store licensing team to ensure compliance, data reporting and regular, high quality training and support for all store managers, community store Aboriginal Corporation board members and staff around 'health issues in communities; types of oils; fat and sugar in foods; fat functions and sources; label reading; sugar sweetened beverages; healthy takeaway snacks; recipe modification; store policies; store layout and placement to promote of healthy options; promotion of baby/infant foods and formula; Market Basket Surveys and the Health Star Rating system' (NT Government 2015)
+&lt;sup>10 The Prime Minister & Cabinet Remote Store licensing team to ensure compliance, data reporting and regular, high quality training and support for all store managers, community store Aboriginal Corporation board members and staff around 'health issues in communities; types of oils; fat and sugar in foods; fat functions and sources; label reading; sugar sweetened beverages; healthy takeaway snacks; recipe modification; store policies; store layout and placement to promote of healthy options; promotion of baby/infant foods and formula; Market Basket Surveys and the Health Star Rating system' (NT Government 2015)